Search called off for missing Jamaicans and Haitians

 He added that the RBDF is grateful to its interagency partners and the United States Coast Guard for its support in the search.

-The missing boaters were passengers aboard a 27ft vessel that capsized on September 12 in waters.
+The missing boaters were passengers aboard a 27-foot vessel that capsized on September 12 in waters.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login